 This clinic is located on the UNT campus and moved to telehealth therapy in response to the pandemic.
-Due to this new mode of counseling, the clinic moved to having predominately adult clients.
+Due to this new mode of counseling, the clinic moved to having predominantly adult clients.
 My clients were all college age, dealing with a variety of presenting concerns.
-At this clinic I received supervision from people who view clients holistically and emphasize the importance of cultural competence.
+At this clinic, I received supervision from people who view clients holistically and emphasize the importance of cultural competence.

 Kennel Technician

-Main Street Veterinarian Hospital August 2020-Present
+Main Street Veterinary Hospital August 2020-Present

 Working as a kennel technician included feeding, walking, bathing, and medicating dogs, cats, birds, rabbits, and other exotics.
 My team and I have learned how to work together to provide quick and excellent work in getting animals brushed out, nails clipped, and bathed.
-In addition to my role as a kennel technician I have been learning some of the medical side.
-I have learned how to restrain various animals, draw and run blood tests, create and test ear swaps, among other skills.
+In addition to my role as a kennel technician, I learned how to restrain various animals, draw and run blood tests, create and test ear swaps, among other skills.

 Counseling Intern